OhChristopher/Python-ML/README.md

 # Python-ML
-Machine learning libraries which include logistic regression, SVM, deep learning models
+Machine learning libraries which include logistic regression and SVM